ASE G1 Maintenance & Lt. Repair Practice Test

 8.

 Answer A is wrong.
-The thermostat stays closed preventing coolant from flowing to the radiator until a certain temperature is reached, helping the engine reach operating temperature quickly.
+The thermostat stays closed, preventing coolant from flowing to the radiator until a certain temperature is reached, helping the engine reach operating temperature quickly.
 A stuck open thermostat prevents an engine from reaching operating temperature.
-This has a negative effect on engine performance.
+This harms engine performance.

 Answer B is wrong.
 It maintains the engine's minimum operating temperature.